 - Re-operation to remove or replace implants may be required at any time due to medical reasons or device failure.
-If corrective action is not taken, complications may occur. - Use of an undersized implant in areas of high functional stresses may lead to implant fracture and failure. - · The implants are intended for single use only. - · Instruments and implants are to be treated as sharps. - Do not use other manufacturer's instruments or implants in conjunction with the Grappler® Interference Screw System. - Do not resterilize the Grappler® Interference Screw System Implants.
+If corrective action is not taken, complications may occur. - Use of an undersized implant in areas of high functional stresses may lead to implant fracture and failure. - Implants, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants are intended for single use only. - · Instruments and implants are to be treated as sharps. - Do not use other manufacturer's instruments or implants in conjunction with the Grappler® Interference Screw System. - Do not resterilize the Grappler® Interference Screw System Implants.